TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

 Phone: 856-435-6401
 E-mail box: casefiling@adr.org

-Customers shipping internationally who wish to contact macys.com to
+Customers shipping internationally who wish to contact macys.com to:

-*   inquire about or update their personal information
+*   Inquire about or update their personal information
-*   make a complaint about the collection or use of their personal information
+*   Make a complaint about the collection or use of their personal information
-*   comment on or ask questions regarding this notice please e-mail us at internationalprivacy@macys.com.
+*   Comment on or ask questions regarding this notice

+please e-mail us at internationalprivacy@macys.com.